Typical differentiability within an exceptionally small set

-Although, as explained above, the results of Preiss, Ti\v ser~\cite{preiss_tiser94} may be used to verify existence of purely unrectifiable sets capturing a point of differentibility of the typical Lipschitz function, they do not allow for any non-trivial bound on the size of the set of captured differentiability points.
-Due to the fundamental Besicovitch-Federer Projection Theorem, one-dimensional Hausdorff measure is an important means of distinction between purely unrectifiable sets.
+Although the results of \cite{dymond_maleva2019dichotomy} may be used to verify existence of purely unrectifiable sets capturing a point of differentibility of the typical Lipschitz function, they do not allow for any non-trivial, measure-theoretic, lower bound~\footnote{For an incomparable topological description of the size of captured sets of differentiability points, see \cite[Remark~2.9]{dymond_maleva2019dichotomy}.}. on the size of the set of captured differentiability points.
+Due to the fundamental Besicovitch-Federer Projection Theorem~\cite[Theorem~18.1]{mattila_1995}, one-dimensional Hausdorff measure is an important means of distinction between purely unrectifiable sets.
 The theorem implies that any purely unrectifiable set of $\sigma$-finite one-dimensional Hausdorff measure has projections of Lebesgue measure zero on almost every one-dimensional subspace.
-Our main result verifies the existence of a purely unrectifiable set in which the typical Lipschitz function has a particularly large set of differentiability points, where large is understood in the sense of the Besicovitch-Federer Projection Theorem. \begin{theorem} There exists a purely unrectifiable set $P\subseteq [0,1]^{2}$ such that the typical function $f\in\lip_{1}([0,1]^{2})$ has points of differentiability in $P$ and moreover the set $\Diff(f)\cap P$ of these points is large in the following senses: \begin{enumerate}[(a)] \item $\Diff(f)\cap P$ has non-$\sigma$-finite one dimensional Hausdorff measure. \item $\Diff(f)\cap P$ projects in every direction to a set of positive Lebesgue measure, that is,
+Our main result verifies the existence of a purely unrectifiable set in which the typical Lipschitz function has a particularly large set of differentiability points, where large is understood in the sense of the Besicovitch-Federer Projection Theorem. \begin{theorem} There exists a (Borel) purely unrectifiable set $P\subseteq [0,1]^{2}$ such that the typical function $f\in\lip_{1}([0,1]^{2})$ has points of differentiability in $P$ and moreover the set $\Diff(f)\cap P$ of these points is large in the following senses: \begin{enumerate}[(a)] \item $\Diff(f)\cap P$ has non-$\sigma$-finite one dimensional Hausdorff measure. \item $\Diff(f)\cap P$ projects in every direction to a set of positive Lebesgue measure, that is,